Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Practices of Therapists to Guide Rehabilitation Sessions

 \subsubsection{Objectives}

-Interactions between therapists and post-stroke survivors can be broadly classified into the following four objectives: 1) instruction, 2) motivating a post-stroke survivor 3) building a relationship, and 4) clarification on the status of a post-stroke survivor.
+Interactions between therapists and post-stroke survivors can be broadly classified into the following four objectives: 1) instructing, 2) motivating a post-stroke survivor 3) building a relationship, and 4) clarification on the status of a post-stroke survivor.

 As the correct execution of an exercise is critical to improve post-stroke survivor's functional abilities, therapists \textit{``explain how a post-stroke survivor performs an exercise and which aspects a post-stroke survivor should be mindful''} (TP 3).
 At the same time, therapists also provide positive encouragement to participate in rehabilitation, \textit{``as most post-stroke survivors would have difficulty with completing an exercise''} (TP 2).
-In addition, therapists \textit{``engage in small talk with post-stroke survivors to build relationship''} (TP 1) and \textit{``ask the clarification on post-stroke survivor's status that cannot be easily determined by observation''} (TP 3)
+In addition, therapists \textit{``engage in small talk with post-stroke survivors to build a relationship''} (TP 1) and \textit{``ask the clarification on post-stroke survivor's status that cannot be easily determined by observation''} (TP 3)